A Supplement to Grant’s Smart Money Trilogy.

 Even if you received an A on your Financial Health Checklist last year, it is likely things have changed at home (death or birth in the family, purchase of a new home), at work (new job, raise, promotion, change in healthcare, retirement) or in the economy (change in interest rates, stock market volatility, recession).

-The most important and difficult part of your annual health checkup begins prior to reviewing and competing this checklist.
+The most important and difficult part of your annual health checkup begins prior to reviewing and completing this checklist.
 You must spend time alone or with your family to determine your plans, what is important to you, and what you intend to accomplish in the future.
 You must discuss your hopes and dreams for you and your family.
 This information will not only set the course for your financial life, but also provide you the discipline to stay the course when times get tough.

 This checklist is intended to be a memory jogger for those who have a good handle on their finances and a road map for those who are not sophisticated financially.
 However, no checklist can include steps for everyone to take.
 You must review your own unique financial situation carefully and take the appropriate action.